Cape Dory 28By Jack Hornor

 The deck arrangement is well balanced.
 The foredeck is large enough for sail handling and ground tackle, side decks wide enough for safe passage and the cockpit is large enough to accommodate four adults.
 Most 28s have tiller steering that is easily put out of the way at anchor and the mainsheet that attaches aft of the cockpit so as to not interfere with passengers.

-Photo by Mike Whitt
+Photo by John Ring

 There are two opening deck hatches and eight opening bronze ports for the best ventilation to be found on a boat of this size.